For the purposes of PROMOTIC system, it is more usefull to use the method: Pm.MessageBox.

 vbInformation - Display "Warning Message" icon

 vbDefaultButton4 - 4th button is the default

 vbApplicationModal - Application modal mode.
 The user must respond to the message box before continuing work in the current application.

 vbSystemModal - System modal mode.
 All applications are suspended until the user responds to the message box.

-When both helpfile and context are provided, the user can press F1 to view the Help topic corresponding to the context.
+If both helpfile and context are provided, then the user can press F1 to view the Help topic corresponding to the context.